danielgee0415/danielgee0415/README.md

 ## Objective

-My journey and intrest in computers has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a RED Team as a Pentester.
+My journey and interest in computers has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a RED Team as a Pentester.

 ## Projects